Quantum algorithms based on quantum trajectories: New Algorithm

 \section{New Algorithm}

 At a high level our algorithm involves sampling the random times of deterministic evolution $t_{h}^{(i)}$ during compilation, and building a quantum circuit that implements the trajectory operator on the initial state.
 Equation~\eqref{eq:qtraj} assures the measurement statistics produced at the end of each run of a sampled circuit reproduces the measurement statistics of evolving the initial state under the map $e^{T\mathcal{L}}$.
-As inputs to our algorithm we will assume access to an $(\alpha, a, 0)$-block-encoding $U(H)$ of the Hamiltonian associated with $\mathcal{L}$, an $(\alpha_{\mu}, a, 0)$-block-encoding $U(L_{\mu})$ for each of the $m$ jump operators $L_{\mu}$ associated with $\mathcal{L}$, as well as their respective inverses.
+As inputs to our classical compilation procedure we will assume access to the quantum circuit constructions for an $(\alpha, a, 0)$-block-encoding $U(H)$ of the Hamiltonian associated with $\mathcal{L}$, an $(\alpha_{\mu}, a, 0)$-block-encoding $U(L_{\mu})$ for each of the $m$ jump operators $L_{\mu}$ associated with $\mathcal{L}$, as well as their respective inverses.
+Before discussing the full circuit compilation procedure, we first explore how our algorithm's constraint of equation~\eqref{eq:algconstraint} simplifies the quantum jump unraveling of the Lindblad master equation discussed above.

-To see how our algorithm works, consider a pure state out of an ensemble which defines the density operator for a state at time $t$.
+To see how the jump unraveling simplifies, consider a pure state out of an ensemble which defines the density operator for a state at time $t$.
 Denote this pure state by $\ket{\psi(t)}$.
 Equation~\eqref{eq:holdingtime}, which defines the cumulative distribution for the holding time between the current state and next jump $t_{h}$, gives

 where the second line follows from applying the constraint of equation~\eqref{eq:algconstraint}.
 The key point to note about equation~\eqref{eq:algcdf} is that the resulting cumulative distribution function is \emph{independent} of $\ket{\psi(t)}$.
 This implies we can sample from both $\mathrm{Pr}(t_{h} \leq \tau | \ket{\psi(t)})$ and $\mathrm{Pr}(t_{h} = \tau | \ket{\psi(t)})$ without knowing the state $\rho(t)$ or which pure state in the ensemble we are evolving.
 This condition is what allows us to sample the random times of deterministic evolution during the compilation of a circuit implementing a trajectory.